enguyen89141/happy-hour-las-vegas-app/README.md

 ### Summary
 * This app gives users the ability to see different Las Vegas restaurant/bar locations that offer happy hour specials.
 * Users can simply view the list of names or if they wish can sign up/login and view the details of each location
+* When looking at the code itself you'll see that the components are utilized in the routes which are similar to views in an MVC framework.
+* The contexts are used in order to pass along state information that can is utilized across different routes in the application.
+* The services contain methosd for authentication and communication with my backend API.

 ## Technology Used
 * This app utilizes HTML/CSS, ReactJS, Node.js, Express, PostgreSQL, as well as JWT authentication.